zulip/zulip-gci/tasks/2016/intro-to-zulip-server.md

 #### Modify the code

-Modify `check_send_message` so that anytime a user sends a message which says "bye", we convert the content to become `See you in a while :crocodile:!` before `check_send_message` calls `check_message`.
+Modify `check_send_message` so that anytime a user sends a message which says `welcome`, we convert the content to become `Welcome to Zulip :octopus:` before `check_send_message` calls `check_message`.

 **Hint**: You will want to look at the incoming parameters to the function